A Smoother Transition Into Retirement: Tips From Retirees

 by Pat Mestern

-Even though you may be living on a limited income and raising children, you should also be thinking about your retirement years.
 There are tomes written about retirement and income needs.
 Most make good bedside reading.
-In order to approach the subject a little differently, I went looking for a few happily retired people for some good down-to-earth advice.
+In order to approach the subject a little differently, I went looking for a few happily retired people for some good down-to-earth advice on how to make the transition into retirement a bit easier.

 The information they imparted is invaluable.